-USB Device BBS Priorities, Hard Disk Drives, Network Devices
+Network Devices, USB Device BBS Priorities, Hard Disk Drives

+The above options appear when detected by the BIOS.
 Use these options to set the order of the legacy network, USB, and Hard Disk Drive devices detected by the motherboard.

 ►Delete Boot Option